 Good attributes for this position include: a nuanced understanding of youth empowerment; previous experience attending Cons as an adult; good listening skills; experience as a youth advisor; comfort facilitating meetings; and strong knowledge of the appropriate role and boundaries of adult advisors.

 Chaplains (1 youth and 1 adult) - View Description

 Chaplains are the spiritual resources for the conference community and their main duties come during the Con.
-They do not need to be ordained UU ministers (although Ministers and seminarians are welcome!) but they do need a good understanding of the spiritual and emotional needs of youth.
 They work with other staff members and youth at the conference to help ensure a healthy conference community, and are available to individuals who seek support (including the staff).

-Applicant attributes should include: superb listening skills; strong empathy; strong personal boundaries and ability to deal with individuals in distress.
+A great con chaplain should have: superb listening skills; strong empathy; strong personal boundaries and ability to deal with individuals in distress.

 Community Captain (1 youth) - View Description